Index theory of hypoelliptic operators on Carnot manifolds: Background and context

 Equipped with the zero anchor mapping, $\mathfrak{t}_HX$ is a Lie algebroid on $X$ that integrates to a Lie groupoid $T_HX\to X$.
 One calls $\mathfrak{t}_HX$ the osculating Lie algebroid and $T_HX$ the osculating Lie groupoid of $X$ as the fibre algebraically encodes the filtration.
 As a fibre bundle, $T_HX\to X$ can be identified with the tangent bundle $TX\to X$ upon choosing a splitting $\mathfrak{t}_HX\cong TX$.
 A Carnot manifold is \emph{regular} if there is a graded nilpotent Lie algebra $\mathfrak{g}$ such that $\mathfrak{t}_HX_x\cong \mathfrak{g}$ as graded Lie algebras in all points $x\in X$.

-The motivating idea of the Heisenberg calculus is that the algebra of differential operators on $X$ is naturally filtered by the order of operators, but in certain geometric situations it is more natural to filter by the Heisenberg order obtained from declaring the order of differentiation along a vector field in $C^\infty(X;T^{-j}X)$ to be $\geq j$.
+The motivating idea of the Carnot calculus is that the algebra of differential operators on $X$ is naturally filtered by the order of operators, but in certain geometric situations it is more natural to filter by the Carnot order obtained from declaring the order of differentiation along a vector field in $C^\infty(X;T^{-j}X)$ to be $\geq j$.
 See for instance \cite{Dave_Haller1,vanerpsimplest} for motivating examples.
-We write $\mathcal{DO}^m_H(X)$ for the space of differential operators of Heisenberg order $\leq m$.
+We write $\mathcal{DO}^m_H(X)$ for the space of differential operators of Carnot order $\leq m$.
 The associated symbol calculus takes place in the space $\mathcal{DO}^m_H(X)/\mathcal{DO}^{m-1}_H(X)$ which can naturally be identified with the space $C^\infty(X;\mathcal{U}_m(\mathfrak{t}_HX))$ of sections of the bundle $\mathcal{U}_m(\mathfrak{t}_HX)\to X$ of degree $m$ homogeneous elements of the universal enveloping Lie algebra $\mathcal{U}(\mathfrak{t}_HX)$.

-A pseudodifferential calculus associated with the symbol calculus of Heisenberg operators was first studied by Melin \cite{melinoldpreprint}, based on work of Hörmander-Melin \cite{hormelin}.
+A pseudodifferential calculus associated with the symbol calculus of Carnot operators was first studied by Melin \cite{melinoldpreprint}, based on work of Hörmander-Melin \cite{hormelin}.
 The constructions of Melin were further developed by van Erp-Yuncken \cite{vanErp_Yuncken} building on their tangent groupoid construction \cite{vanErp_Yunckentangent}.
-The work of van Erp-Yuncken \cite{vanErp_Yuncken} extends \cite{bealsgreiner,dynin75,dynin76,melroseeptein,pongemonograph,taylorncom} from contact manifolds, and \cite{christgelleretal,cum89,fischruzh} from the case of Carnot manifolds locally isomorphic to a nilpotent Lie group, to general Carnot manifolds.
+The work of Melin \cite{melinoldpreprint} and van Erp-Yuncken \cite{vanErp_Yuncken} extends \cite{bealsgreiner,dynin75,dynin76,melroseeptein,pongemonograph,taylorncom} from contact manifolds and more generally Heisenberg manifolds, and \cite{christgelleretal,cum89,fischruzh} from the case of Carnot manifolds locally isomorphic to a nilpotent Lie group, to general Carnot manifolds.
 Further refinements of van Erp-Yuncken's work include those by Dave-Haller \cite{Dave_Haller1,Dave_Haller2}, Ewert \cite{eskeewertthesis,eskeewertpaper} and Mohsen \cite{mohsen1}.
 The reader can find a review of this body of work, and further examples, in Part \ref{part:pseudod} of this monograph.
-We write $\Psi^m_H(X;E,F)$ for the space of order $m$ Heisenberg pseudodifferential operators from the vector bundle $E$ to the vector bundle $F$, or in short an $m$:th order Heisenberg operator.
-A Heisenberg operator which is invertible modulo lower order terms is said to be $H$-elliptic.\\
+We write $\Psi^m_H(X;E,F)$ for the space of order $m$ Carnot pseudodifferential operators from the vector bundle $E$ to the vector bundle $F$, or in short an $m$:th order Carnot operator.
+A Carnot operator which is invertible modulo lower order terms is said to be $H$-elliptic.\\